amazon-science/widerface-demographics/README.md

 ## License Summary

-The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
+The annotation data and code are made available under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
 See the LICENSE file.

-The files within this documentation are made available under the MIT-0 license.